 Vast landscapes stretch between volcanoes and ice-capped mountains.
-Coastal roads snake around fjords, passing fishing villages, isolated churches and the odd sheep bleating on the roadside.
-Iceland’s countryside is as diverse as it is grand.
+Coastal roads snake around fjords, passing fishing villages, isolated churches – plus the odd sheep bleating on the roadside.
+Iceland’s countryside is as diverse as it is dramatic.

-It's also relatively tiny – at roughly 40,000 sq miles, it's a tad smaller than the state of Ohio.
-But despite its size, Iceland can be a tricky country to navigate.
-All those volcanic landscapes and fjords make for difficult terrain, and the fickle weather patterns can throw the best-laid travel plans into disarray.
+It's also relatively tiny – at roughly 40,000 sq miles, Iceland is a tad smaller than the state of Ohio.
+But despite its size, it can still be a tricky country to navigate.
+All those volcanic landscapes and fjords make for difficult terrain, and as all the locals know, the fickle weather patterns can throw the best-laid travel plans into disarray.
 Luckily some of the country's top spots are just a few miles from Reykjavik, meaning that you may not need to travel very far to see some of Iceland's most iconic sights.

 But there's also a whole country out there for exploring.
 From hiring your own transportation to taking the bus, here's how to get around Iceland.

-Driving a car or camper is the most flexible way to get around
+A car or campervan is the most flexible way to get around

 Exploring Iceland on your own four wheels gives you the freedom to travel at your own pace, and the network of roads is generally adequate with low traffic.
 Route 1 (better known as the Ring Road) encircles the country, with other paved or gravel roads spiraling into the rest of the country like the roots of a vine.
 During the summer, a 2WD car is all you need to navigate Iceland’s main roads.
 Unless you have a 4WD, you should avoid the highlands or anything prefixed with an F (such as F88).